Electronic Filing of Motor Fuels Tax Returns

 Since we combined the four separate distributor reports into one printable report, dealers can amend returns for gasoline, special fuels, and liquefied petroleum tax on the same report for web created amendments.
 EDI uploads will create separate filings for gasoline and special fuels.
 But amendments for both can be submitted in one file.
 Files uploaded create certified returns which will process overnight if amending prior periods.

-The Department will continue to provide updates as development progresses.
-Department staff are available to provide further detail as required to assist in this transition.
-If you have any questions or concerns, please contact the Department by email at
+DOR will continue to provide updates as development progresses.
+DOR staff are available to provide further detail as required to assist in this transition.
+If you have any questions or concerns, please contact us by email at

 KRC.WEBResponseMotorFuels@ky.gov or by phone at 502-564-3853.